joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-data-scientists.md

 Of course, we could imagine that a real database, like the one curated by [yummly.com](http://yummly.com), would have lots more information in it.
-You might want more accurate list of steps involved in preparing the recipie.
+You might want more accurate list of steps involved in preparing the recipe.
 But this simplified exmaple should get the point across.

 ## Similar python Implementation